lynnfaraday/aresmush.com/tutorials/config/website.md

 You can use Google's [Recaptcha](https://www.google.com/recaptcha/intro/) to keep bots from creating accounts.
 This is optional, but if you don't turn it on you should disable `allow_web_registration`.
 Otherwise you'll get bot accounts for sure.

-Sign up for your own Recaptcha key by clicking "Get Recaptcha" from that website.
+Sign up for your own Recaptcha key by clicking "Get Recaptcha" from the [Recaptcha site](https://www.google.com/recaptcha/intro/).

 1. Create a new "Recaptcha v2" key.
 2. List your game's website domain under the domains list.
 You can also list 'localhost' if you're doing local testing.